glf30/Final-Project-E-Commerce/README.md

 ### Shopping Carts

-- One shopping cart per customer
 - Fields:
   - `customer` *(reference to Customer)*
   - `products`  *(array of objects with `productId` (reference to Product) (required) and `quantity` (number) (stretch goal))*
 - Endpoints should allow:
+  - Creating the cart (One shopping cart per customer)
   - Adding a product to the cart
   - Removing a product
   - Clearing the cart
   - Retrieving the cart (get all items in cart and include total price calculation)